ntnu-itk-autonomous-ship-lab/psbmpc/libs/psbmpc_lib/README.md

 ### PSBMPC

-<p> Main class of the library, implements the collision avoidance algorithm.
-Tuning is until now done in its constructor, but one can implement a read function to easily upload tuning changes via other files.<br>
+<p> Main class of the library, implements the collision avoidance algorithm. <br>

 The main function to use is the **calculate_optimal_offsets(..)** function, which requires the following **inputs**: </p>

 - Planned guidance references for surge and course
-- The waypoints that the own-ship is supposed to follow (curved/continuous path following is not implemented yet)
+- The waypoints that the own-ship is supposed to follow (curved/continuous path following is not implemented)
 - The current time own-ship state (3DOF) <img src="https://render.githubusercontent.com/render/math?math={[x, y, \psi, u, v, r]}^T">
 - Nearby static obstacles, parameterized as for instance polygons, lines or similar.
 Not fully specified yet.
 - A data structure Obstacle_Data containing dynamic obstacle information.